awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

      + A size /30 CIDR block from the `169.254.0.0/16` range for the inside tunnel IP addresses\.
      + The IKE pre\-shared key \(PSK\)\.
 The following versions are supported: IKEv1 or IKEv2\.

-     For more information about these options, see [Configuring the VPN Tunnels for Your Site\-to\-Site VPN Connection](VPNTunnels.md)\.
+     For more information about these options, see [Site\-to\-Site VPN Tunnel Options for Your Site\-to\-Site VPN Connection](VPNTunnels.md)\.

    It may take a few minutes to create the Site\-to\-Site VPN connection\.
 When it's ready, select the connection and choose **Download Configuration**\.

 1. In the **Download Configuration** dialog box, select the vendor, platform, and software that corresponds to your customer gateway device or software, and then choose **Yes, Download**\.

-1. Give the configuration file to your network administrator, along with this guide: [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)\.
-After the network administrator configures the customer gateway, the Site\-to\-Site VPN connection is operational\.

 **To create a Site\-to\-Site VPN connection using the command line or API**
 + [CreateVpnConnection](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-CreateVpnConnection.html) \(Amazon EC2 Query API\)
 + [create\-vpn\-connection](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpn-connection.html) \(AWS CLI\)
 + [New\-EC2VpnConnection](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2VpnConnection.html) \(AWS Tools for Windows PowerShell\)

+## Configure the Customer Gateway Device<a name="vpn-configure-customer-gateway-device"></a>

+Give the configuration file that you downloaded to your network administrator, along with this guide: [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)\.
+The network administrator configures the customer gateway device with the settings that match the customer gateway\.
+After the network administrator configures the customer gateway device, the Site\-to\-Site VPN connection is operational\.

 ## Editing Static Routes for a Site\-to\-Site VPN Connection<a name="vpn-edit-static-routes"></a>